+'''

-C:\Program Files\edb\10AS\bin
+C:\Program Files\edb\as12\bin

+'''

 When invoking the ECPGPlus compiler, the executable must be in your search path (%PATH% on Windows, \$PATH on Linux).
-Use the following commands to set the search path (substituting the name of the directory that holds the ECPGPlus executable for ecpgPlus):
+For example, the following commands set the search path to include the directory that holds the ECPGPlus executable file ecpg.

-On Windows, use the command:
+On Windows: